csheehan18/EzMultiLib/README.md

 # EzMultiLib
 I hate most networking solutions so I made my own.
 Built transport-agnostically so it works with whatever you prefer.
-I will eventually make a UDP transport as EzMultiLib.Transport.
 So you could hook in whatever you want.
+I will eventually make a UDP transport as EzMultiLib.Transport

 ## How It Works
 Define a packet, subscribe to an event, done.
 It handles serialization